joshbrassington/cc-exam-notes/domain-2-business-continuity-dr-risk-management/notes.md

 ---

 ## 📝 Notes
-> General notes and diagrams will be found here:
+> General notes and diagrams will be found here.

 - Add frameworks like NIST or ISO here
 - Example scenarios (e.g. how to handle ransomware incident)